That Awful Mess on Via Merulana

 translated from the Italian by William Weaver (1965)

 And now for my most rambling of reviews: if you make it through the post, maybe this is just the book for you!

-I had no idea what it was when I saw That Awful Mess on the Via Merulana (Quer pasticciaccio brutto de via Merulana, 1957; tr. from the Italian by William Weaver (who did an excellent job later with The Name of the Rose), 1965).
+I had no idea what the book was when I first saw That Awful Mess on the Via Merulana.
 But I really like the NYRB Classics series, frequently scour bookstores for them, and the other day this particular selection intrigued me.
 I started it the same day I picked it out and bought it.
-Now, let me try to explain the result: imagine picking up Ulysses and beginning it on a whim with no knowledge about its contents, no knowledge that it was an experiment, no knowledge of the cultural backdrop - oh, and let’s say you speak only Italian and this book of English wordplay is an Italian translation!
+Now, let me try to explain the result: imagine picking up Ulysses and beginning it on a whim with no knowledge about its contents, no knowledge that it was an experiment, no knowledge of the cultural backdrop — oh, and let’s say you speak only Italian and this book of English wordplay is an Italian translation!
 That is not too far from how I felt when I got into this book.
 Maybe I should have been clued in by the blurb on the back: “Italo Calvino, Pier Paolo Pasolini, and Alberto Moravia all considered That Awful Mess on the Via Merulana to be one of the greatest of modern Italian novels.”
-I should have known that when these authors said “modern” they mean “modern” in its truly literary sense.
+I should have known that when these authors and auteurs said “modern” they meant “modern” in its truly literary sense.